 In The Negotiator, Samuel L. Jackson plays a hostage negotiator who is framed for a crime.
 He knows most of his precinct is corrupt and probably in on it, so he takes hostages himself in order to attract the involvement of another precinct's negotiator, who he knows to be honest.
 In order to keep up the charade, he seems to execute an officer who came after him.
 Even the audience doesn't learn until much later that the man is still alive, merely bound and gagged out of sight.

-It does, however, appear in The Dark Knight; after the Joker kills a mobster and takes over his operation, he forces the mobsters former mooks to duel each other to the death to see which of them he'll recruit into his own gang of thugs.
+Played straighter in The Dark Knight; after the Joker kills a mobster and takes over his operation, he forces the mobster's former mooks to duel each other to the death to see which of them he'll recruit into his own gang of thugs.
 Also a case of Deadly Graduation.

 An unusual example in Traffic: Catherine Zeta-Jones' character is asked to take a hit of the cocaine she's selling to prove it's real.
 She refuses on the grounds that she's eight months pregnant, and walks out—the guy she's selling stops her, and takes the cocaine himself, as he thinks her refusal was quite reasonable.